Does My Car Insurance Cover Theft?

 Step 3) Wait for Compensation

 Various items within your vehicle may or may not be covered.
 Your car insurance will only ever cover core fixtures in your vehicle – like your wheels, seats, and factory-installed GPS system.
-Ancillary items – like your own GPS unit or an MP3 player – will never be covered by your vehicle’s comprehensive insurance policy.
+Your vehicle’s comprehensive insurance policy will never cover ancillary items like your GPS unit or a phone.

 However, these items may be covered under your homeowner’s or renter’s insurance – even if your vehicle wasn’t parked at home during the theft.
 Make a separate claim with your homeowner’s or renter’s insurance to receive coverage for any items within your vehicle.

 Approximately half of all stolen vehicles are recovered.
-Recovered vehicles often have damage or stolen parts.
-Your insurance company will use special calculations to determine if your vehicle is worth fixing, or if the car should be deemed as a total loss.
+Recovered vehicles often have damaged or stolen parts.
+Your insurance company will use special calculations to determine if your vehicle is worth fixing or if the car should be deemed as a total loss.

-If the insurance company decides to repair your vehicle, and you have comprehensive coverage, then they’ll reimburse you for the cost of repairs, minus your deductible.
-If your car is found “totaled”, then you’ll receive the actual cash value (ACV) of the vehicle, minus the same deductible.
+If the insurance company decides to repair your vehicle, and you have comprehensive coverage, they’ll reimburse you for the repairs minus your deductible.
+If your car is found “totaled,” you’ll receive the vehicle’s actual cash value (ACV) minus the same deductible.

-If you’ve already received compensation from your insurance company and then your vehicle is found, then the recovered vehicle becomes property of the insurance company.
+If you’ve already received compensation from your insurance company and your vehicle is found, then the recovered vehicle becomes the insurance company’s property.
 In this situation, your insurance company might force you to return the claim amount in exchange for your vehicle.
-However, policies vary on a case by case basis.
+However, policies vary on a case-by-case basis.

 Talk to your insurance company for more information on whether or not your car insurance plan covers theft.